jnikula/hawkmoth/doc/syntax.rst

 - ``:c:member:`name.membername``` for struct and union members.

-See the Sphinx :any:`sphinx:basic-domain-markup` and generic :any:`sphinx:xref-syntax` for further details on cross-referencing, and how to specify the default domain for brevity.
+See the Sphinx :external+sphinx:ref:`basic-domain-markup` and generic :external+sphinx:ref:`xref-syntax` for further details on cross-referencing, and how to specify the default domain for brevity.